haeihaiehaei/Python-Projects/vmware/op5_vcsa_plugin/README.md

+[logo]: https://s29.postimg.org/pm7a5xlk7/python_logo_1.png "Powered by Python")

-This Op5-plugin will use the GET function to pull the status of the various health APIs avaliable.
+> This Op5-plugin will use the GET function to pull the status of the various health APIs avaliable.

 Currently you can get: